lgarc15/movie-max/README.md

 npm install
 ```

-TODO: PLACE API KEY IN CONFIG.JS FILE.
-1. Enter your API in
+1. Enter your `API Read Access Token (v4 auth)` in [.env](.env)

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+Any contributions are greatly appreciated.

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)